luckyjain04/MoodMate_App/README.md

-# MoodMate_App
+🌸 MoodMate – AI-Based Mood Detection & Emotional Support Chatbot

-🌸 MoodMate – AI-Based Mood Detection & Emotional Support Chatbot 🌸 **MoodMate** is an AI-powered emotional wellness chatbot that detects user mood from text using NLP techniques and provides empathetic, personalized responses.
-It helps users track emotions, manage stress, and improve mental well-being through intelligent conversations and mood-based suggestions.
+MoodMate is an AI-powered emotional wellness chatbot that detects a user’s mood from text input and provides empathetic, personalized responses.
+The application combines Artificial Intelligence and emotional intelligence to support mental well-being through intelligent conversations and mood-based suggestions.

 🚀 Features